klimb/bsd-laptops/FreeBSD/README.md

 ## FreeBSD running perfect on laptops!!!

-Please share a report for yours.
+Please share a report for yours (by creating a folder structure for your laptop ^ here, by creating a pull request).
+Its going to be like /usr/ports but for laptops.

+Fixing a particular problem / system tweak is a single point of change and we all benefit from it.

 Usage:
 ```